ABOUT US; WHAT ABOUT YOU?

 Chuckandmaryboyd may earn a commission for purchases made after clicking links on this page.
 Learn More

 This is Chuck.
 My memories as a teenager growing up on the farm are about the best one could ask for.
-Read more here.
-(What about you?
-How did you grow up?
-What’s your story?
-Let me know, I’m sure it’s interesting.)
 When my dad retired we moved to a farm in Grayson County, Kentucky.
 My parents were both born in an adjoining county, Ohio County.
 So when dad retired from working in Northern Indiana he moved the family back to Kentucky near his old home place.

 We had 150 acres, more or less as the deed read, so we had plenty of room to move around and explore, play, run and work.
 We did all that.

-When we moved I was already in the 8th grade.
+I had already started the 8th grade when we moved.
 But it was a little different moving from the “city” to the country.
 Our rather large school in Indiana had roughly 20-30 students per grade whereas when we started in the school in Kentucky all 8 grades fit into 1 room of a 4 room school house, where there were perhaps 15 students in the whole school.
-Mrs. Ira Young was our teacher who had a wonderful personality, excellent teacher and a very godly woman.
-It was truly great growing up in that kind of setting and everybody knew everybody else so there were no strangers.
+Mrs. Ira Young was our teacher and what a wonderful personality she had and truly a wonderful teacher.
+It was great growing up in that kind of setting.
+Everybody knew everybody.

 I can truly say I loved my life growing up, my parents, my brothers and my sisters.
 Those were wonderful times in which to live and I certainly cherish the memories.

 Some have asked about my work ethic and other parts of my childhood.
 I can thank my parents for that because of their example and their teaching me that work is not something to be dreaded.